Overview

 - 3 to 5 artwork sample images

-TIP: Do not conceive of the proposal as an exact description of the finished work you will make.
+Tip: Do not conceive of the proposal as an exact description of the finished work you will make.
 The thesis project is an opportunity to explore and develop ideas over the course of a full semester, and it is expected that projects will evolve and grow as you make discoveries in the studio.
 Think of the proposal as a starting point, or as preparation for a journey into unknown territory.
 Which direction do you plan to go?
 What tools and ideas are you bringing with you?

-Proposals will be reviewed by the department faculty to ensure that they are well-developed and to distribute committee assignments.
-Proposals that do not meet the standards described above may be returned to students for revision if time permits and at the discretion of the Undergraduate Program Director (UPD).
+Proposals will be reviewed by department faculty to ensure that they are well-developed and to distribute committee assignments.
+Proposals that do not meet the standards described above may be returned to students for revision if time permits at the discretion of the Undergraduate Program Director (UPD).

 You will be notified of your approved projects before registration for the following semester, and you will be granted permission in SPIRE to register for ART 402.
 You will also be notified regarding the faculty who will serve on your committee.
 Students whose proposals are not approved will not be granted permission to register for 402 and instead will take 6 credits of studio electives (200-level or above) to complete their degree.